Structural Results for 4 x n Chomp: Unique Extension, Bimodal Asymptotic Structure, and Period-112 Geometry: Acknowledgments

 \section{Acknowledgments}

-The author thanks the maintainers of the On-Line Encyclopedia of Integer Sequences for providing a public registry for computational sequences; sequence A395126 is currently pending editorial approval.
-Code and data are available at \url{https://github.com/gargarnav/chomp-4xn}.
+The author thanks the maintainers of the On-Line Encyclopedia of Integer Sequences for providing a public registry for computational sequences.
+Code and the n $\leq$ 500 dataset are available at \url{https://github.com/gargarnav/chomp-4xn-v2}.
+The full n $\leq$ 3000 dataset (22.5 GB) is available from the author on request.